pwighton/fs-docker/notes/20210218-infant-fs-from-scratch.md

 ## Build the container to run the infant pipeline

+The container `pwighton/fs-baby` is used to run FreeSurfer's infant pipeline.
+It can be built with the makefile targets `fs-baby` and `fs-baby-nc`.
+The targets are the same, except `fs-baby-nc` instructs docker to not use any caching.
+Use `make fs-baby` if you would like a cached build.
 ```
 cd $FS_DOCKER
 make fs-baby-nc
 ```

+The container consists of:
+  - A neurodocker base container that installs FSL and python
+  - Mount points for:
+    - fs-bin
+    - nr-bin (pw: adding niftyreg support to neurodocker would simplify our build.. todo)
+    - fs-pkg (pw: this is only needed for one file.. todo)
+    - fs-sub
+    - fs-infant-model
+  - A entrypoint script
+    - license managment (todo)
+    - model management (todo)

 ## Invoke the container and run the infant pipeline